 4. You Need to Practice Yoga Mindfully

 Of all the myths about yoga, it is the most common one because it is true in some ways.
 However, notice how I say YOU NEED TO.
 That’s the part that isn’t true.
 You will benefit from practicing yoga mindfully, sure!
-Now that I am strong and flexible enough, I tend to spend more time focusing on my practicing and feeling the poses in my body.
-As a beginner, though, I would mainly just stretch and do yoga drills while listening to music and without really putting much emphasis on my breath or other elements of mindful practice.
+Now that I am strong and flexible enough, I tend to focus more on practicing and feeling the poses in my body.
+As a beginner, though, I would mainly stretch and do yoga drills while listening to music and without putting much emphasis on my breath or other elements of mindful practice.

 5. Yoga Is Boring